chrisguest75/sysadmin_examples/35_processing_logs/README.md

 TODO:

+* Get nginx errors logs in json as well.
 * Logs in javascript object format not JSON...
 * Switch format make it detect different logs
+* Setup an nginx example with lots of requests and aggregate them.

 ## Prereqs and Locations